opulo-inc/docs/docs/openpnp/v4/install-config/install/index.md

 ## Recommended Hardware and Operating System

 OpenPnP is designed to run on many different kinds of host computers.
 However, USB drivers and internal USB hub bandwidth can vary between computers.
-For reliable connectivity and exposure control with the LumenPnP cameras, we recommend using a **Lenovo Thinkpad running Ubuntu 20.04 LTS or Ubuntu 22.04 LTS**.
+For reliable connectivity and exposure control with the LumenPnP cameras, we recommend using a **Lenovo Thinkpad** (any model should be fine) **running Ubuntu 20.04 LTS or Ubuntu 22.04 LTS**.
 <br/><br/>

 ---